aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 You should see two inference results in the Terminal window.

-## Proceed to module 3: Create a complete deployment pipeline
+## Proceed to Module 3

 You have completed Module 2: Deploy the models.
-Please proceed to [Module 3: Create a complete pipeline](../03_workflow/README.md).
+Please proceed to [Module 3: Create a complete deployment pipeline](../03_workflow/README.md).